ThanhNguyen93/medical_device_recall/README.md

 to-be-continue...

-__Project title__: Exploratory analysis on MAUDE and recall databases
+__Project title__: Exploratory analysis on MAUDE and recall dataset

 __Project objective__: what kind of reports in MAUDE that can lead to a recall?

-__Background__: MAUDE is the FDA public database to track medical device adverse events.
-Anyone can submit reports to the FDA including both healthcare and non-healthcare professionals (such as nurses, pharmacists, biomed engineers, lawyers, patients, etc.).
+__Background__: MAUDE is the FDA public dataset to track medical device adverse events.
+Anyone can submit reports to the FDA including both healthcare and non-healthcare professionals (such as nurses, pharmacists, biomedical engineers, lawyers, patients, etc.).
 Doesn't matter the incident directly or indirectly involve in the suspect medical device, people are encouraged to report to the FDA. https://www.accessdata.fda.gov/scripts/cdrh/cfdocs/cfmaude/search.cfm

-Medical device recall database is another public FDA website regarding information about recall. https://www.fda.gov/medical-devices/medical-device-recalls/2019-medical-device-recalls
+Medical device recall dataset is another public FDA website regarding information about recall. https://www.fda.gov/medical-devices/medical-device-recalls/2019-medical-device-recalls

-Thus, the objective of this project is to find the relationship between these two database.
+Thus, the objective of this project is to find the relationship between these two datasets.
 In specific:

 - Once a report appeard in MAUDE, how long does it take FDA to take action?
   - How long does it take from the first adverse event to the recall date?
 Does it need to be adverse event to catch their attention?